filipe-costa/filipe-costa/README.md

 - :man_technologist: I work at [Caesars Sportsbook & Casino](https://www.caesars.com/sportsbook-and-casino) with a diversity of technologies, especially **React**, **Redux**, **Apollo Client/Server**, **GraphQL**, **MySQL**, **Docker** and **Kubernetes**.

-- :building_construction: I'm currently building a prototype of a near real-time **Mobile Chat Application** in the context of **Distributed Systems** for my Final Year Project at Birkbeck, University of London.
+- :pushpin: Built a prototype of a near real-time **Mobile Chat Application** in the context of **Distributed Systems** for my Final Year Project at Birkbeck, University of London.

 - :shipit: My favourite tech stack:
   * **TypeScript**